nextseto/bash-ed/source/README.md

 **bash-ed** needs to be able to read in a given script and execute it if it is 'bashed' compatible.
 For a script to be compatible, the first line of the script should include the string `#! bashed` to let the program know that it can be executed with support with normal bash or additional commands that were implemented in part three of this project.

 In this program, it first detects if the user’s input is the path or name of a script and then tries to read its contents.
 The contents of the script are then split by new lines to get each string of commands.
 Then each command is executed until there are no more commands.
 Along with support for `#! bashed` compatibility, the program also supports bash scripts by checking if the script is for bash.
 If the script is not compatible with `#! bashed` then it gets passed and executed in the system’s default bash.

-## License

-All **source code** in this repository is released under the MIT license.
-See LICENSE for details.